Need to know

 Sanitise hard surfaces

-Treat communal laundry facilities the way you would if you were doing the laundry for a COVID-19 carrier at home, and sanitise hard surfaces – controls, washing machine lids and door handles – on your way in and out.
+Treat communal laundry facilities the way you would if you were doing the laundry for someone who is sick at home, and sanitise hard surfaces – controls, washing machine lids and door handles – on your way in and out.

 Practice social distancing